mitchelldaneker/About-Me/README.md

 ---

-### Notes for hiring managers / collaborators
+### Notes for collaborators
-- I’m especially interested in R&D roles that combine scientific ML with simulation (CFD/FEA) and applied AI for engineering.
-Remote or PA‑region preferred.
+- I’m broadly interested in scientific ML, simulation-integrated AI, inverse problems, and deployable modeling workflows for science and engineering.
-- Happy to discuss collaboration, consulting, or tech transfer of the frameworks above.
+- Happy to discuss research collaboration, open-source work, and technical exchange related to the frameworks above.